oditorium/truffle-tutorial-1-petshop/progress.md

 - use the passphrase from ganache-cli
 - connect to port 8545
 - if working remotely, ensure port forwarding is enabled

+Now running the server `npm run dev`

+- the site is running in :3000
+- browsersync is running on :3001